jpincas/hardcodetemplates/README.md

 In the diretory of the package that you are working on, create a `templates` directory and create `.html` files with your templates.
 There is no need to `{{ define "templatename"}}` for each template - that will be done for you.

-In any of your packages `.go` files, include the `go generate` comment:
+In any of your package's `.go` files, include the `go generate` comment:

 ```
 //go:generate hardcodetemplates -p=packagename